-The development of biotech, or GE crops, also known as living modified organisms-LMOs in Korea-is led by various government agencies, universities, and private entities.
+The development of biotech, or GE crops, also known as living modified organisms (LMOs) in Korea, is led by various government agencies, universities, and private entities.
 Research is mainly focused on second and third generation traits, such as drought and disease resistance, nutrient enrichment, transformation techniques, and gene expression.
-The Rural Development Agency (RDA) has approved a total of 258 research cases for field trials conducted by RDA's designated evaluation entities and private entities form January through October 2017.
+The Rural Development Agency (RDA) has approved a total of 244 research cases for field trials conducted by RDA's designated evaluation entities and private entities from January through October 2018.

-In September 2017, RDA agreed with local NGOs that they would stop plans to commercialize GE crops in Korea and to dismantle the National Center for GM Crops, a team in RDA that led GE event development.
-This is in response to continued pressure from NGOs to stop GE rice field trials and GE commercialization for years.
+In September 2017, RDA agreed with local NGOs that they would stop plans to commercialize GE crops in Korea and dismantle the National Center for GM Crops, the RDA team leading GE event development, renaming it the Agricultural Biotechnology Research Center.
+This was in response to the years-long pressure exerted by NGOs to stop GE rice field trials and GE commercialization.
 Under the agreement, RDA will form a committee with NGOs for consultation on GE research plans.
 However, RDA will not stop conducting GE research.
-RDA will continue to develop GE events as it had planned but they will improve transparency regarding the safety of GE events.
+RDA will continue to develop GE events as it had in the past but they will improve transparency regarding the safety of GE events.
 RDA said that there are two reasons for RDA to continue GE research.
 The first reason is that GE technology is a necessary tool for Korea to deal with climate change.
-The second reason is that Korea imports a great volume of GE crops and to monitor GE crop imports, Korea should have technology.
-For these two reasons, RDA will continue GE research.
-Instead of the National Center for GM Crops, RDA will field a research team to continue GE research.
-Anti-biotech groups welcomed this news while some Korean researchers and politicians who favor GE technology criticized RDA's decision.
-This group is concerned that RDA made its decision due to the pressure from anti- biotech NGOs and that it will have a negative impact on Korea's GE research.
+The second reason is that Korea imports a great volume of GE crops which they regulate, so Korea should have the requisite technology.
+RDA will fund research teams under the second phase for the Next Generation Bio-Green 21 Project to continue GE research.
+Antibiotech groups welcomed this news while some Korean researchers and politicians who favor GE technology criticized RDA's decision.
+This group is concerned that RDA made its decision due to the pressure from anti-biotech NGOs and that it will have a negative impact on Korea's GE research.

-In May 2015, the RDA released results of the first phase for the Next Generation Bio-Green 21 Project, which aims to develop fundamental technology and commercialize such technology.
-With a total investment of 271.4 billion won (approximately \$236 million), RDA decoded genomes for 9 items including pepper and ginseng and developed anthracnose resistant pepper and other products between 2011 and 2014.
-RDA will invest another 300 billion won (approximately \$260 million) by 2020 in order to commercialize technology that has been and will be developed.
-Given that these projects and funding have a multiyear timelines, RDA intends to continue the efforts, notwithstanding their new commercialization agreement with anti-biotech NGOs.
+In May 2015, the RDA released results of the first phase of the Next Generation Bio-Green 21 Project, which aims to develop fundamental technology and commercialize such technology.
+With a total investment of 271.4 billion won (approximately \$236 million), RDA decoded genomes for 9 organisms including pepper and ginseng and developed anthracnose-resistant pepper and other products between 2011 and 2014.
+RDA will invest another 300 billion won (approximately \$260 million) by 2020 in order to develop additional technology.
+Given that these projects and funding have multiyear timelines, RDA intends to continue the efforts, notwithstanding their new commercialization agreement with antibiotech NGOs.